mbudge/dynamic-template-generator/README.md

   -o, --output          Output template filepath.
 Defaults to all files in the new_templates folder.
   -n, --normaliser      Upper or lowercase normaliser.
 Set to uppercase or lowercase.
   -d, --dynamic         Convert mappings to dynamic templates.
+  -p, --prefix          Add the dynamic templates to the start of the existing dynamic template list.
   -c, --compression     Enable best compression.
   -r, --refresh         Set the refresh interval seconds.
 ```